vtbag/element-crossing/README.md

 ## !!!
 News !!!

-Now also fully supports crossing of `data-*` properties.
+Native cross-document view transitions now work for Safari, and so does the Element Crossing!

 For details see the [CHANGELOG](https://github.com/vtbag/element-crossing/blob/main/CHANGELOG.md)

 ## What happened before?

+> Full support for crossing of `data-*` properties.

 > Now also preserves the animation state of animated SVGs across cross-document view transitions, thanks to [Lukas](https://github.com/trombach)!